 - Nectarines are from the same species as peaches but contain a recessive gene that results in a lack of peach fuzz.

-- They are low in calories but can provide fiber, vitamin C, vitamin A, potassium and niacin.
+- They are low in calories but can provide fiber, vitamin C, potassium and niacin.

 - Thanks to their impressive nutrient profile, nectarines can strengthen eye, immune, heart and digestive health; may help with weight loss; can lower blood sugar levels; and may even help kill off cancer cells.